INTRODUCING GLIDESCOPE GO

 GlideScope® Video Laryngoscopes

-Whether you’re facing the challenges of a difficult-to-intubate airway, an emergency situation in the field, or even navigating the treatment of a preterm child, there’s a GlideScope solution designed to enable quick intubation with a consistently clear, real-time view of your patient’s airway.
+From the challenges of a difficult airway, an emergency situation in the field, or the treatment of a preterm child, there’s a GlideScope solution designed to enable quick intubation with a consistently clear, real-time airway view.

 - Operational in seconds